duality-solutions/Dynamic/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the darksilkd tests manually, launch src/test/test_darksilk .
+To run the dynamicd tests manually, launch src/test/test_dynamic .

-To add more darksilkd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more dynamicd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the darksilk-qt tests manually, launch src/qt/test/darksilk-qt_test
+To run the dynamic-qt tests manually, launch src/qt/test/dynamic-qt_test

-To add more darksilk-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more dynamic-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.